Best of the Letters From 2020

 January 6, 2020

 Pack is predicting that Christ will return this year.
-I am sure he will get new members because of the current situation with Iran.
 He is also sure that when Christ returns it will be on a Sabbath.
 He has given many predictions over the years, none of which have come true. –OH

 Pack Has Lost Members: